needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/installation.md

 ## Version 2022.1 and later

-To install this package, follow the [installation instructions in the Unity User Manual](https://docs.unity3d.com/2022.1/Documentation/Manual/upm-ui-install.html).
+To install this package, follow the [installation instructions in the Unity User Manual](https://docs.unity3d.com/2022.1/Documentation/Manual/upm-ui-install.html) or click the following link to open Package Manager in your currently open project:
+[com.unity.xr.interaction.toolkit](com.unity3d.kharma:upmpackage/com.unity.xr.interaction.toolkit).
+This will bring up the **Add package by name** box with an optional version field.
+Click **Add** to install the latest verified version of XRI for your Unity Editor version.

 ## Version 2021.3